Exhibition dates: June 23 – September 25, 2005

 The Metropolitan Museum is the only North American venue for this exhibition, which was seen earlier at Le Musée Matisse and the Royal Academy of Arts.

-A variety of educational programs will be offered in conjunction with the exhibition, including lectures, gallery talks, and a teachers workshop.
+A variety of educational programs will be offered in conjunction with the exhibition, including lectures, gallery talks, and a teacher workshop.
 On Sunday, June 26, a full afternoon of programming, called Sunday at the Met, will include a lecture and film.
+Two Look Again family programs will be held on a Saturday during the run of the exhibition.
+Programs for visually and hearing-impaired visitors will also be offered.

 An Audio Guide of the exhibition will be available.
 The fee for rentals will be $5.00 for members of the Museum, $6.00 for non-members, and $4.00 for children under 12.